puppetlabs-toy-chest/libral/README.md

 Libral is a systems management library that makes it possible to query and modify system resources (files, packages, services, etc.) through a desired-state API.
-It's goals are:
+Its goals are to:

 * Provide a management API for UNIX-like systems to query and modify system resources